Skip to content

 • …is ssh-ed448, then your key type is Ed448.

 If you do not yet have a (supported) SSH key, we recommend Ed25519 for maximum speed and reasonable availability, otherwise RSA for maximum availability.
-We do not in general recommend Ed448 because it is not widely implemented.
+We do not in general recommend Ed448 because it is not widely implemented (as of January 2026).

 Generating new SSH keys for derivepassphrase